uber/rides-android-sdk/samples/login-with-auth-code-demo/README.md

    Uber auth flow is launched in a custom tab, if available, or system browser.
 User completes the flow and auth code is returned to the 3P app

-Then, we make a request to Uber's backend (token endpoint) with `client_id`, `grant_type` , `redirect_uri`, `code_verifier` (generated as part of pkce pair) along with the received `auth_code`.
-In successful response we would get the OAuth tokens (access token and refresh token) which are saved in the app's private shared preferences; or failure exception is propagated back to the caller.
+Then, make a request to Uber's backend (token endpoint) with `client_id`, `grant_type` , `redirect_uri`, `code_verifier` (generated as part of pkce pair) along with the received `auth_code`.
+If request results in successful response you would get the OAuth tokens (access token and refresh token) in the activity result's intent bundle which are saved in the app's private shared preferences; or in case of failure an error is returned back via `ERROR` in the activity result's intent bundle.

 ## Should I use this same pattern in my own apps?